Homeland and Cybersecurity

 New York State is supporting a growing cybersecurity industry with increasing demand for products and services that safeguard computers, networks, program and data from digital attack or unauthorized access.
 Those products and services range from development of software and hardware to increase cyber resiliency to multinational firms with cybersecurity practices.
 As a key financial center and home to major metropolitan areas that demand top-level security infrastructure, New York is also a sizable market for private-sector homeland security providers that create solutions for and organizations in New York — and beyond — including defense contractors, aerospace companies and manufacturers of defense products, among others.
 The state’s economic clout, access to venture capital and diversity of affordable areas for companies to locate operations or establish support centers is also driving industry growth.

-Companies in this industry cluster choosing to grow their operations in New York State include Saab, which in 2018 moved the North American headquarters of Saab Defense and Security USA, LLC. to East Syracuse.
-The state’s growing Unmanned Aerial Systems (UAS) industry is also adding to the need for cybersecurity and defense services, with the completion of the 50-mile Syracuse to Rome drone test corridor.
+Companies in this industry cluster choosing to grow their operations in New York State include Saab, which moved the North American headquarters of Saab Defense and Security USA, LLC to East Syracuse.
+The state’s growing Uncrewed Aerial Systems (UAS) industry is also growing, with access to assets like NUAIR’s 1,900 square miles of FAA-accepted commercial airspace and the New York UAS Test Site’s Skydome – the nation’s largest indoor UAS testing center.

 Homeland and Cybersecurity in New York State